Credit for all Italian translations goes to LaMomo!

 "This coven told you our secret?"
 Caius glared at me.
-Why was he so angry?
+I didn't understand why he was so angry.

-"Yes," I corrected myself.
+"Yes," I said but then corrected myself.
 "Or rather I found out by myself."

-All three narrowed their eyes, even Marcus, before they continued asking questions.
+All three narrowed their eyes before they continued asking questions.
 "And who is the leader of this coven?"

 "What kind of relationship do you have with Carlisle?"
 Marcus spoke up for the first time.
 He had a deep, bass voice that was surprisingly smooth.

-"I keep noticing that you use past tense.
-Why is that?"
+"I notice you're using past tense.
+Why?"
 Aro asked without breaking his eye contact with Caius, who now smiled as wide as his mouth could go.

 "Elaborate," Caius ordered.